layanBalbisi03/Dos-Attack-Detection-project/README.md

 # Ensemble Learning
 Ensembling Learning leverages multiple base models to achieve better predictive performance, which is often better than any of the constituent models alone.
 It has been proven critical in many practical applications and data science competitions applications.
-You can find the Ensemble model code for ( stacking Classifier, Fixed Weighted, Voting, Learnable Weighted) in [Ensemble_learning.ipynb](https://github.com/layanBalbisi03/Dos-Attack-Detection-project/blob/main/Ensemble%20learning/Ensemble_Learning.ipynb)
+You can find the Ensemble model code for (Stacking Classifier, Fixed Weighted, Voting, Learnable Weighted) in [Ensemble_learning.ipynb] [https://github.com/layanBalbisi03/Dos-Attack-Detection-project/blob/main/Ensemble_Learning.ipynb]

 # Contact Us
 If you encounter any issues and need assistance, please sumbit an issue on this GitHub repository, or contact us via